Manhattan Mini Storage

 Manhattan Mini Storage is a Manhattan-based self storage company in New York City, United States.
 Founded in 1978, the company serves New York neighborhoods from 17 storage locations.
-The company prides itself on its creative marketing efforts and charitable giving.
 Manhattan Mini Storage was acquired by StorageMart in December 2021.

 Operations

 Manhattan Mini Storage is the largest personal storage company in New York, and one of the largest in the United States.
-The firm has 17 storage locations throughout the city, open most every day of the year and some of which are open 24 hours per day.
+The firm has 17 storage locations throughout the city, open most every day of the year.
 Manhattan Mini Storage has approximately 250,000 clients.
-Facilities include high-tech security system, free concierge and onsite managers.

-Facilities include high-tech security systems, raised loading bays that are dock-high, heated and fully climate controlled units at most locations, and onsite managers.
+Facilities include security systems, raised loading bays that are dock-high, fully climate controlled units at all locations, and onsite managers.
 The firm conducts blind auctions of the belongings of customers who fail to pay their storage bills.